Did you know that the average size of the American dinner plate has increased 36% since 1960, going from 8 inches to 12 inches in diameter?

 When we think about where food comes from, we are more grateful.
-When we are more grateful, we appreciate food and eat it with purpose.
-And when we eat with purpose, we eat slower and we eat less.
+When we are more grateful, we appreciate food and eat with purpose.
+And when we eat with purpose, we eat slower and less.

 Hara Hachi Bu is the famous Japanese practice that teaches people to eat until they are 80% full.